Kicksecure/apparmor-profile-hexchat/README.md

 # AppArmor profile for XChat IRC #

-An AppArmor profile to confine XChat IRC.
+An AppArmor profile to confine XChat / HexChat IRC.
 This profile is developed by the Whonix team.
-XChat IRC is developed by xchat.org.
+XChat / HexChat IRC is developed by xchat.org / hexchat.github.io.

 For better security.